Illinois vs. Northwestern NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Illinois has combined with its opponents to score more than 43.5 points in four of 11 games this season.

-- Northwestern and its opponents have combined to score more than 43.5 points in five of 11 games this season.
+- Illinois and its opponents have gone over the current 44.5-point total in four of 11 games (36.4%) this season.

-- The combined points per game average of the two teams, 34.5, is nine points fewer than Saturday's over/under.
+- Fighting Illini games this season feature an average total of 49.5 points, a number five points higher than Saturday's over/under.

-- The average total in Fighting Illini games this season is 49.5, six points more than Saturday's over/under of 43.5.
+- The 46.3 PPG average total in Wildcats games this season is 1.8 points more than this game's over/under.

-- The 43.5-point total for this game is 2.8 points below the 46.3 points per game average total in Wildcats games this season.

 Illinois Stats and Trends

-- When Illinois puts up more than 27.4 points, it is 1-1 against the spread and 1-1 overall.
+- Illinois is 1-1 against the spread and 1-1 overall in games when it records more than 27.4 points.

 - Find the latest spread and moneyline odds for Illinois at SISportsbook.